Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 You can also help plants along that need pollinators to be productive.

-For tomatoes and peppers, this is really easy.
+For tomatoes, peppers and most nightshade plants, this is really easy.
 Simply tickle the flowers with your fingers, every day or two.
 This process will virtually guarantee a pepper or tomato will grow.
 You don’t have to wait around for the bee to show up!

 Other flowering plants, such as cucumbers and squash, are a little more difficult to pollinate by hand.
 These plants feature male and female flowers.
 As you might imagine, the male flower has to pollinate the female flower.